 Term Definition Additional view A source view that is to be pruned and packed in multiple patches.
 Basic view A source view that is packed in an atlas as a single patch.
 Clustering Combining pixels in a pruning mask to form patches.
 Culling Discarding part of a rendering input based on target viewport visibility tests.
 Entity An abstract concept to be defined in another standard.
 For example, entities may either represent different physical objects, or a segmentation of the scene based on aspects such as reflectance properties, or material definitions.
 Entity component A multi-level map indicating the entity of each pixel in a corresponding view representation.
 Entity layer A view representation of which all samples are either part of a single entity or non-occupied.
 Entity separation Extracting an entity layer per a view representation that includes the desired entity component.
-Geometry scaling Scaling of the geometry data prior to encoding and reconstructing the nominal resolution geometry data at the decoder side.
+Geometry scaling Changing the dynamic range of the geometry data and scaling of the geometry data prior to encoding and reconstructing the nominal resolution geometry data at the decoder side.

 Inpainting Filling missing pixels with matching values prior to outputting a requested target view.
 Mask aggregation Combination of pruning masks over a number of frames, resulting in an aggregated pruning mask.
 Metadata merging Combining parameters of encoded atlas groups.
 Occupancy scaling Scaling of the occupancy data prior to encoding and reconstructing the nominal resolution occupancy data at the decoder side.
 Omnidirectional view A view representation that enables rendering according to the user's viewing orientation, if consumed with a head-mounted device, or according to user's desired viewport otherwise, as if the user was in the spot where and when the view was captured.
 Patch packing Placing patches into an atlas without overlap of the occupied regions, resulting in patch parameters.
 Pose trace A navigation path of a virtual camera or an active viewer navigating the immersive content over time.
 It sets the view parameters per frame.
-Pruning Measuring the interview redundancy in additional views resulting in pruning masks.
+Pruning Measuring the interview redundancy in semi-basic and additional views resulting in pruning masks.
 Pruning mask A mask on a view representation that indicates which pixels should be preserved.
 All other pixels may be pruned.
+Semi-basic view A source view that is to be pruned and packed in an atlas as a single patch.
 Source splitting Partitioning views into multiple spatial groups to produce separable atlases.
 Source view Indicates source video material before encoding that corresponds to the format of a view representation, which may have been acquired by capture of a 3D scene by a real camera or by projection by a virtual camera onto a surface using source view parameters.
 Target view Indicates either perspective viewport or omnidirectional view at the desired viewing position and orientation.
-View labeling Classifying the source views as basic views or additional views.
+View labeling Classifying the source views as basic views, semi-basic views, or additional views.